-(a) Generic meaning of 'supply': Supply includes all forms of supply (goods and / or services) and includes agreeing to supply when the supply is for a consideration and in the course or furtherance of business (as defined under Section 7 of the Act).
+- (a) Generic meaning of 'supply': Supply includes all forms of supply (goods and / or services) and includes agreeing to supply when the supply is for a consideration and in the course or furtherance of business (as defined under Section 7 of the Act).
 It specifically provides for the inclusion of the following 8 classes of transactions:

 - (i) Sale

 - (ii) Transfer

 - (iii) Barter

 - (iv) Exchange

 - (v) License

 - (vi) Rental

 - (vii) Lease

 - (viii) Disposal

 The word 'supply' is all-encompassing, subject to exceptions carved out in the relevant provisions.
 There are various ingredients that differentiate each of these eight forms of supply.
 On a careful consideration of the purposeful usage of these eight adjectives to enlist them as 'forms' of supply, it becomes clear that the legislature makes its intention known by the choice of words that are deliberate and unambiguous.
+However, the definition starts off with the phrase - "For the purpose of this Act", which means that wherever the term supply has been used anywhere in the Act, the meaning should always be derived from this section 7 and cannot be substituted by any other understanding of the term supply.

-Barter means a "thing or commodity" given in exchange for another.
-In other words, no value is fixed- viz., bartering a wrist watch with a wall clock.
-While exchange means:
+Barter means a "thing or commodity" given in 'in return of another.
+In other words, no value is fixed- viz., barter of wrist watch with a wall clock.